When you've been drunk your whole life, who are you when you get sober?

 "I loved the idea of being crazy and out of control.
 And I was never going to be like that, if I wasn't drunk," she told Tapestry.

-The books, TV shows and movies she loved — shows like Sex in the City, books by authors like Donna Tartt and Bret Easton Ellis — depicted alcohol as a key ingredient to an exciting, fulfilled life; the kind of life she aspired to.
+The books, TV shows and movies she loved — shows like Sex in the City, books by authors like Donna Tartt and Bret Easton Ellis — depicted alcohol as a key ingredient to an exciting, fulfilled life.
+It was the kind of life she aspired to.

 "That meant a lot of partying and wild nights.
 And getting crazy stories that I would have for a lifetime."